MITLibraries/dspace-submission-service/README.md

 ## Sample Data

-`pipenv run submitter sample-data-loader --input-queue=YOUR_INPUT_QUEUE --output-queue=YOUR_OUTPUT_QUEUE` will load some sample data into the SQS input queue
+`pipenv run submitter load-sample-data -i=YOUR_INPUT_QUEUE -o=YOUR_OUTPUT_QUEUE` will load some sample data into the SQS input queue.
+If you want to load data for integration testing with DSpace test, add an additional option to the command: `-f "tests/fixtures/integration-test-submission-messages"`.

 Warning: please do not run this against the production system or a bunch of junk records will load into dspace